 Unlike N95 respirators, the disposable surgical masks most people use are not designed to block the very smallest particles from entering the nose and mouth.
 They do lower the risk of infection but it’s next to impossible to create a perfect fit.

 The virus is usually transmitted through droplets during sneezing or coughing.
 The vast majority of the droplets are less than 100 microns (0.1mm) across.
 Surgical masks are designed to prevent large droplets passing from one person's mouth to another person or surface.
-N95 respirators protect the wearer from breathing in particles bigger than 0.3 microns in diameter.
+N95 respirators protect the wearer from breathing in particles between 0.1 micron to 0.3 micron in diameter.
 When fitted correctly the respirators filter 95 per cent of airborne particles.

 The World Health Organisation (WHO) says that while wearing a mask can help to limit the spread of some respiratory diseases, it is not enough to stop all infections.
 The best precautions are simple: wash your hands frequently, try not to touch your face, avoid crowded places and try to stay a metre from other people.